Understanding and Improving Knowledge Distillation: Isolating Effects by Partial Knowledge Distillation Methods

 \section{Isolating Effects by Partial Knowledge Distillation Methods}

-To further dissect the different effects of knowledge distillation, in this section, we synthesize hand-crafted teacher distributions, denoted by $\vrho$.
-Each synthetic teacher distribution $\vrho$ contains partial information from the real teacher's distribution $\vp$, enabling us to isolate the effects of $\KD$ (namely, example re-weighting and optimal prior geometry through class relationship).
-We propose $\kdpt$ and $\kdsim$ -- former only incorporates the example re-weighting effect and excludes class relationship information, and the latter only incorporates class relationships but not example re-weighting.
-We then try to combine the two effects together, to approximate the performance of vanilla $\KD$.
+To further dissect the different effects of $\KD$, in this section, we synthesize hand-crafted teacher distributions, denoted by $\vrho$.
+Each synthetic teacher distribution $\vrho$ contains partial information from the real teacher's distribution $\vp$, enabling us to isolate and study the effects of $\KD$ (namely, gradient rescaling and prior on optimal geometry).
+We propose $\kdpt$ and $\kdsim$ -- former only incorporates the gradient rescaling effect and excludes class relationship information, and the latter only incorporates class relationships but not gradient rescaling.
+We then try to combine the two effects together in an attempt to approximate the performance of vanilla $\KD$.